hassanShakur/angular/README.md

 2. Using a Renderer

-   The decorator can also be made this way:
+   The directive can also be made this way (Prefered version for DOM access):

    ```ts
    import { Directive, ElementRef, Renderer2 } from "@angular/core";